 “If you’re outdoors for more than two hours — or you swim or sweat, you really should reapply your sunscreen,” says Dr. Maiman.
 Putting another layer of lotion sunblock all over your face — especially if you’re wearing makeup — can be messy and impractical.
 So don’t do that.
 Instead, dust on a mineral powder sunscreen, such as Colorscience Sunforgettable Sunscreen Brush SPF 30 ($45), or spritz on an SPF mist like Neutrogena Invisible Daily Defense Face Mist SPF 50 ($15).

 Lighten up your moisturizer

 “The heat and humidity of summer means most skin is considerably less dry than it is the rest of the year,” says Dr. Maiman.
-Consider switching your daily moisturizer to a lighter formulation (lotion or serum, rather than cream) so your skin doesn’t get tacky — especially under a mask.
+Consider switching your daily moisturizer to a lighter formulation (lotion or serum, rather than cream) so your skin doesn’t get tacky.